sonicakes/ga-final-project/docs/pomodoro.md

 Decided on making list of tours as a Bootstrap table.
 Need to add image row to Tour table to display in the tours# index list.
 Background is Russian pattern.

+## Mon 27 Aug, 9.41 am
+Added img to Tours, now they display in the tour#index, made substring to display description partly.
+Need to make a button for booking/view more details.